Temporary residents

 A temporary resident is a foreign national who is legally authorized to enter Canada for temporary purposes.

-A foreign national has temporary resident status when they have been found to meet the requirements of the legislation to enter and/or remain in Canada as a visitor, student, worker or temporary resident permit holder.
-Only foreign nationals physically in Canada hold temporary resident status.
+A foreign national obtains temporary resident status when they have been found to meet the requirements of the Immigration and Refugee Protection Act and its Regulations, allowing them to enter and/or remain in Canada as a visitor, student, worker or temporary resident permit holder.
+Only foreign nationals who are physically present in Canada hold temporary resident status.

 Immigration, Refugees and Citizenship Canada processes these applications under several categories: